So you’re beginning seminary? Great! Congratulations! I hope your experience is as good as mine was.

 9 – Do the work.
 Seminary was hard work for me.
 Harder than undergrad.
 Harder than my MBA program.
 But it wasn’t nearly as challenging and rigorous as full-time work in the church.
 Prepare yourself for that work by working hard now.
 Even if you take classes in fall, winter, spring, and summer terms, you’ll still have more breaks than most people with jobs.

 If you’re a full-time student, treat it like full-time work.
 Report to the library early in the morning.
+If you have Koreans on campus, they’ve likely been there since the doors opened.
 Doing this will equip you for full-time work and allow you to get the most out of your classes.

 10 – Beware computer distractions in class.
 Most students have their laptops in class.
 I watched one guy sit in the front row of several of my classes and play SimSomething each day.
 If you want the most out of seminary, don’t do that.